 To accelerate the benefits of AI and mitigate its risks, governments need to design suitable regulatory frameworks.
-However, regulating AI is a complex endeavour.
-Experts hold diverse views on what areas and activities should be regulated, and approaches to regulating AI diverge sharply across regions.
-In some jurisdictions, a lack of consensus on a path forward and the risk of stifling innovation may deter any action.
-Emerging controversies surrounding AI can also force governments to implement hastily constructed and suboptimal regulatory policies.
+Regulating AI is, however, a complex endeavour.
+Experts hold diverse views on what areas and activities should be regulated and approaches to regulating AI diverge in different regions.
+In some jurisdictions, a lack of consensus on a path forward may deter action.
+Emerging controversies surrounding AI can also mean governments implement hastily constructed regulatory policies.

-- Identifying and iterating innovative approaches and tools for regulating AI that can be scaled
+- Identifying and iterating innovative risk assessment approaches and tools that can be scaled up

 How to engage

 Project community: Nominate experts, policy-makers or senior executives to provide ongoing input on the project